dariooddenino/examples/README.md

 ### Clearing cache

 Cache can be cleared with `(clear-examples-cache [fun])`.
-If `name` is omitted, the entire cache will be cleared.
+If `fun` is omitted, the entire cache will be cleared.

 ## License